allegroai/clearml-docs/docs/webapp/applications/apps_aws_autoscaler.md

     * Arn - Amazon Resource Name specifying the instance profile
     * Name - Name identifying the instance profile
 * **Autoscaler Instance Name** (optional) - Name for the Autoscaler instance.
 This will appear in the instance list
+* **Apply Task Owner Vault Configuration** - Select to apply values from the task owner's [ClearML vault](../webapp_profile.md#configuration-vault) when executing the task
+* **Warn if more than one instance is executing the same task** - Select to print warning to console when multiple instances are running the same task.
+In most cases, this indicates an issue.
+* **Exclude .bashrc script** - Select in order to skip execution `.bashrc` script
 * **Init script** (optional) - A bash script to execute after launching the EC2 instance
 * **Additional ClearML Configuration** (optional) - A ClearML configuration file to use by the ClearML Agent when executing your experiments